ChrisMagliano/chrismagliano.github.io/_portfolio/UCL.md

 Historically, UCL finals have often been decided by narrow margins, in fact **2-1** and **2-0** are respectively the second and third most frequent score (10 and 8 times respectively).
 This trend may reflect the competitive nature of the tournament, where the difference in quality between teams is minimal, leading to close encounters.
 However, it's also worth considering that tactics and game strategies evolve, and what has been observed in past finals might change as teams adapt their approaches to match the modern game.
-In this regard, the plot below shows the mean total goals scored during a UCL final per decade.
+In this regard, Figure 9 shows the mean total goals scored during a UCL final per decade.
 <div style="float: right; width: 800px; text-align: center;">
     <img src="/images/portfolio_ucl/goals_per_decade.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">
     <p><em>Figure 9: Mean total goals in a UCL final per decade.</em></p>
 </div>

 The 1960s were particularly prolific, highlighted by the thrilling [7-3](https://www.uefa.com/uefachampionsleague/match/61542--real-madrid-vs-eintracht-frankfurt/) showdown between Real Madrid and Eintracht Frankfurt, a standout victory for *Los Blancos*.
 Over the decades, however, there has been a noticeable fluctuation in goal-scoring, with the 1980s and 2020s emerging as the least prolific periods, averaging just 1.40 and 1.00 total goals per match, respectively.
-We argue that 2020s only consist of three matches (Chelsea FC - Manchester City	1–0, Real Madrid - FC Liverpool 1-0 and Manchester City - Inter Milan 1-0) with respect to the 10 matches of the 1980s.
+We argue that 2020s only consist of three matches (Chelsea FC - Manchester City	1–0, Real Madrid - Liverpool FC 1-0 and Manchester City - Inter Milan 1-0) with respect to the 10 matches of the 1980s.
 The fluctuations in UCL final's goal-scoring over the years might be attributed to different factors and their complex combination.
 - **Tactical Evolution**: football tactics have evolved significantly over the decades.
 In earlier years, teams often favored more attacking styles, leading to higher-scoring games.
 As the game evolved, many teams adopted more defensive, strategic approaches, especially in high-stakes finals, resulting in fewer goals;
 - **Physical and Technical Development**: over time, players have become more physically fit and technically proficient, allowing teams to execute more complex defensive strategies.
 The increased fitness levels also mean players can maintain a high level of defensive intensity throughout the match;